A Deterministic and Generalized Framework for Unsupervised Learning with Restricted Boltzmann Machines: Restricted Boltzmann Machines

 As accurate sampling-based inference on RBMs can be costly, it would seem that their usefulness is limited.
 As learning of the RBM via gradient ascent is dependent upon this inference, the difficulty of training a generative model with a high-degree of accuracy is compounded.
 However, RBMs have proven to be very useful in many applications where sampling from a full-fledged generative model is unneeded.
 For instance, RBMs can be used as an unsupervised ``feature extraction'' pre-training for feed-forward networks \cite{HOT2006,HS2006,BLP2007}.
 RBMs have also been used for data-imputation tasks, e.g. image in-painting, label recovery \cite{LB2008}, or collaborative filtering \cite{SMH2007} by reconstructing missing data with a single visible-hidden-visible step.
 In truth, the CD-k training algorithm which popularized RBMs, first with binary units \cite{Hin2002}, then Gaussian units \cite{HS2006,Cho2011} and finally with arbitrary units \cite{WRH2004}, does not use thermalized samples to evaluate means and correlations.
 Instead, it focuses on the region of the configuration space nearest to the training dataset \cite{DCB2010} by using short block-Gibbs Markov chains, starting from training data points, to get fast and low variance estimates of moments.
 However, CD-k is prone to learn spurious minima in configuration space far from the data as it does not explore this region during training \cite{DCB2010}.
 It also does not systematically increase the true likelihood of training data \cite{FI2010}.
 However, this training strategy has been found to be very efficient in the applications mentioned above, which consistently remain close to the dataset in configuration space.
 One finds that CD falls short for applications which require long-chain MCMC sampling from the trained RBM, as this represents a fundamental mismatch between the training and application of the RBM.
 In order to address some of theses shortcomings of sampling-based approaches, we now turn our attention to deterministic mean-field approximations of the RBM.

 The TAP approximation \cite{TAP1977} for disordered systems relies on the deterministic inference of approximated magnetizations, from which one can obtain estimators of all kinds of observables, starting from the log-partition or \emph{free energy}.
-TAP is derived from a small weight expansion of the variational approach and can be considered as an extension of the na{\"i}ve mean-field (NMF) method \cite{Ple1982,GY1999}.
+TAP is derived from a small weight expansion of the variational approach and can be considered as an extension of the na{\"i}ve mean-field (NMF) method (see~\cite{Ple1982,GY1999} for the original derivation, and \cite{yedidia2001idiosyncratic,zamponi2010mean} for pedagogical expositions).
 Previous works which have attempted to make use of the NMF approximation of the RBM have shown negative results \cite{WH2002,Tie2008}.

 The TAP approximation was first considered for Boltzmann machines in the context of small random models without hidden units in \cite{KR1998}.
 In the recent work of \cite{GTZ2015}, this approximation was extended to a practical training algorithm for full-scale binary RBMs which was shown to be competitive with Persistent Contrastive Divergence (PCD) \cite{Tie2008} when applied to real-world datasets.
 In parallel, other works have used TAP, and the related Bethe approximation, to perform inference on binary Boltzmann machines \cite{WT2003,TDK2016,Ric2012,Mez2016}.